canonical/snapd/HACKING.md

 ### Build host dependencies

-Build dependencies can automatically be resolved using `build-deb`on Ubuntu.
+Build dependencies can automatically be resolved using `build-dep`on Ubuntu.

     cd ~/snapd
     sudo apt-get build-dep .